Access to Pediatricians and Specialists: Why CHGME Is Vital

 While CHGME has a track record of success, much remains to be done.
 Nationally, workforce shortages persist, especially among pediatric subspecialties like neurology — though localized shortages in pediatric primary care also continue in certain areas.

-That’s why it's vital for Congress to reauthorize the CHGME program — and appropriate strong funding for its future, in order to improve children’s health!
+That’s why we're grateful Congress reauthorized the CHGME program.
+Now it's time to appropriate strong funding for its future, in order to improve children’s health!